'Cute puppy' brought into Illinois police station turns out to be coyote

 Call it a wild surprise!

-Police in Illinois shared a snap of a “puppy” on social media -- as well as its true identity.
+Police in Illinois shared a snap of a “puppy” on social media.

 “This cute puppy was brought to the PD after a concerned resident found it alone on the side of a busy road,” Bartlett police wrote in a Thursday tweet.
 “Actually, the puppy turned out to be a coyote!”